 - or because of the age of the information;

-While a whistleblower can keep their identity anonymous, it may impact on whether the investigation is continued by the authorised official.
+A whistleblower can remain anonymous throughout an investigation.
+However, while a whistleblower can keep their identity anonymous, it may impact on whether the investigation is continued by the authorised official.

 A person who makes a disclosure, and provided their contact details, will be notified of the steps as the process progresses.